phelipetls/blog/content/_index.md

     weight: 1
 ---

-Hi, I'm a front-end developer, currently working on web and mobile apps with React, React Native, JavaScript and TypeScript.
+Hi 👋, I'm a front-end developer based in Rio, Brazil.

-I graduated in Economics but my interest in Econometrics and Statistics got me into software development.
+I currently work at [Mutual](https://mutual.club/), building web and mobile apps with React, React Native and TypeScript.

-This site is a project to experiment on web technologies, [write about myself, what I learn and what I'm building](/posts), and [share my side projects](/projects).
+Apart from front-end development, I'm also interested in back-end development, Linux, DevOps, Data visualization, Econometrics and Statistics.